An engineer by education, Fitzgerald is a part-time writer with interests in history, science, politics, geography, literature, and poetry.

 The Republican Party After Trump's Rise

 Trump’s coalition has now largely captured the Republican Party and excised from it the fiscal conservatives and neoconservatives (neocons).
-I would call this new coalition the Right Populists and while made up of many existing Republicans now also includes blue-collar working class voters, many of whom were previously Democratic voters.
+I would call this new coalition the Right Populists.
+While they're made up of many existing Republicans, they now include blue-collar working class voters, many of whom were previously Democratic voters.
 The old-guard Republicans who cannot stomach Trump or his policies have mostly left the party.

 Towards Right Populism